 My research project looks at responsible innovation in the implementation of an open-source electronic health records (OS EHR) system in low and lower-middle income countries (LMICs), particularly resource-constrained settings that lack robust infrastructure, funding, technical expertise, and other key resources.
 Open-source EHRs are perceived as a social innovation (free software) that can improve healthcare delivery in LMICs, address high-costs and inflexibility associated with commercial (proprietary software) EHRs.

 My research explores the role of local implementers who support the implementation of an OS EHR system on the ground, in particular social enterprises and non-governmental organisations/ non-profit organisations, with a key interest in challenges concerning implementation, ethics and end-user experience.

 European Group for Organizational Studies (EGOS)

 Associate Member of Chartered Institute of Personnel and Development (CIPD)

-My research interests include responsible innovation, organisational roles and responsibilities, people, process and technology, health systems implementation, open-source electronic health record systems, technology transfer, Global South, ethics and global healthcare systems innovations.
+My research interests include responsible innovation, sustainable development, people, process and technology, health systems implementation, open-source software, electronic health record systems, technology transfer, Global South, ethics and global healthcare systems innovations.